konmenel/restonks/README.md

 ```

 ## Weights TOML file
 The target weights are provided using a TOML file.
 The target weights' sum should never greater than 1, however, the can be less than 1.
+By default the script looks at the current working directory for a file called "weights.toml".
+However, the file path can be provided using the `-w` or `--weights` options.

 The weights file should have the following format: